 There are over 300 facilities across the US

-Upon completing the exam, and passing, you will be presented with an FAA Airman Knowledge Test Report with your statistics and exam ID.
+Upon completing the exam—and passing—you will be presented with an FAA Airman Knowledge Test Report with your statistics and exam ID.
 DO NOT lose this form because you need to complete one last step before getting your official license!
 Make sure to head to the FAA’s IACRA section and complete the application to receive your license in the mail.
 This is an important step that a lot of remote pilots forget or do not follow through with!
 It is imperative you apply your test results to the application as you won’t be officially in the system or an official sUAS pilot until you complete this last step!

 If you’ve completed your Part 107 exam before and are renewing your license, the last application step is not required as your current license gets updated.